vb-pogribnyi/OpenCircle/Open Circle.md

     show_weight(model.conv2.weight, model(t_img, 1)[0])
 ```

-Here we are generating an image (setting a seed for np.random, so that the image is same), loading a model, passing the image through the model, and plotting the information.
+Here we are generating an image (setting seed for np.random, so that the image is the same), loading a model, passing the image through the model, and plotting the information.
 The source image for all the illustrations below looks like this:

 ![src](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\src.png)